emineysprince/emineysprince.github.io/_posts/2016-06-21-This-is-how-to-track-your-programming-working-hours.md

 layout: posts
 author: Prince Emineys
 abstract: >-
-  Programmer are highly payed, mostly payed per hours, here is the simple way to track your programming working time per hours a day
+  Programmers are highly payed, mostly payed per hours, here is the simple way to track your programming working time per hours a day
 ---
 ## **Time is money**